-The School of Public Affairs and the Colorado School of Public Health jointly sponsor this dual-degree program, which enables you to take the core of both programs and choose electives that simultaneously count toward both programs and that suit your career and personal goals.
+The School of Public Affairs and the Colorado School of Public Health jointly sponsor this dual-degree program, which enables you to take the core of both programs, and choose electives that simultaneously count toward both programs and that suit your career and personal goals.

 Students must complete the 13 required core courses below, for a total of 38 credit hours.
 All course descriptions can be found in the Graduate Academic Catalog.

-In addition to the required courses, students must complete 18 credit hours of elective courses (6 credit hours from the School of Public Affairs and 12 credit hours from the School of Public Health.
+In addition to the required core courses, students must complete 6 credit hours of elective courses from the School of Public Affairs and 12 credit hours of concentration courses from the School of Public Health.
 Elective courses in the School of Public Affairs must be approved by the program director.
 View the available Master of Public Health concentrations.
 Dual-degree students can also create a custom MPH concentration in consultation with their Colorado School of Public Health advisor.